Written by Anton Zuiker since July 2000

 I serve on the board of a local library, which is raising funds to build a new facility to replace the little cottage that houses it.
 The other day, an old man from the senior center walked in.
 He announced heâ€™d never been in a library and had only read one book in his life (the Bible), but he wanted to try another.
 The librarian gave him Texas, by James Michener.

 Since he was in a library, he thought the proper thing to do was to sit down and read.
 And thatâ€™s what he did, page by page – more than 1,500 of them.
 He came into the library in the morning, left in the evening and said very little.

 A few days later, he finished Texas and returned it to the librarian. â€œThat was a good story,â€ he said. â€œThis Michener fellow ought to write another.â€

 The May 2007 Wired arrived today.
 I only recently subscribed to this technology magazine, just as the magazine got a new, muddled design.
 Anyway, in this latest issue, Brian K. Vaughan gets recognized with a Rave Award (not online yet, but presumably soon here).

-Holy cow, what a great book — once I’d started reading Michael Ruhlman’s The Soul of a Chef, I couldn’t put it down.
+Holy cow, what a great book — once I’d started reading Michael Ruhlman’s , I couldn’t put it down.
 There’s a section of the book all about Michael Symon and his wonderful Lola Bistro in Cleveland; Erin and I ate there once when we got back from Vanuatu.